Setting Up OpenStack VMR Machine Images

 The first requirement is to download an edition of the VMR.
 For Openstack, the VMR is distributed as a Compressed QCOW2.

-- Evaluation or Community edition of the VMR—Go to the Downloads page of dev.solace.com.
-Then in the VMR Community Edition or VMR Evaluation Edition areas, select Cloud Images, then select OpenStack (Cloud QCOW2).
+- Evaluation or Community edition of the VMR—Go to dev.solace.com/downloads/, then in the VMR Community Edition or VMR Evaluation Edition areas, select Cloud Images, then select OpenStack (Cloud QCOW2).

 After you read and agree to the license agreement, a compressed QCOW2 file called